Desuuuu/traefik-real-ip-plugin/README.md

 Traefik plugin to retrieve client IPs.
 Supports retrieving the IP from and writing the result to arbitrary headers.

-Headers are parsed with the same format as the `X-Forwarded-For` header, based either on a list or a count of trusted proxies.
+If a list or a count of trusted proxies is specified, the header is parsed with the same format as the `X-Forwarded-For` header (`1.2.3.4, 1.2.3.5, ...`).
+Otherwise, the entire header is parsed as an IP.

-The value of the configured destination headers is set to the first valid IP found.
+The first valid IP retrieved is written to the configured destination headers.

 ## Traefik static configuration